Pilates: mixed levels

 Are there any other costs?
 Is there anything I need to bring?

-You should wear loose, comfortable clothing and socks, and bring a towel with you.
+There are no other costs.
+You should wear loose, comfortable clothing and socks, and have a towel to hand.
 Information on books will be given during the course, but these are not essential.
-Please avoid eating at least one and a half hours prior to exercising.
+Avoid eating at least one and a half hours prior to exercising.

 When I've finished, what course can I do next?

-Students can choose other courses from our Health and Lifestyle programme here at City Lit.
+Students can choose other courses from our Health and Wellbeing programme.